 - Governance of the Open Archives Committee

-The Open Archives Committee shall be governed by a committee comprised of three Open Archives Committee members, each with a term of three years in staggered rotation, and two ex officio members, the SAMP chairperson and a representative from the Center for Research Libraries.
+The Open Archives Committee shall be governed by a committee comprised of three Open Archives Committee members, each with a term of three years in staggered rotation, and two ex officio members, a designate from the SAMP Executive Committee and a representative from the Center for Research Libraries.
 A Convener shall be elected by the Open Archives Committee governors, from among the Open Archives Committee governors, to serve a two-year term.
 Vacancies among the governors shall be filled through election by members of the Open Archives Committee.
 Service as a governor of the Open Archives Committee shall be limited to two consecutive terms.
 The governors shall coordinate the activities of the institutions federated in support of a South Asia Open Archives initiative and report to SAMP annually on the activities of the Open Archives Committee.

 Rights and Obligations of Subscribing Members

 - Subscribers outside North America may be subjected to such restrictions as are necessary for guaranteeing the rapid and safe movement of borrowed film.

 - A subscriber will also have the privilege of purchasing for its own use, at the cost of printing, a positive microform copy from any negative acquired by the project, unless the negative is so restricted as to make duplication impossible.

 - Subscribers will receive regularly issued lists of materials acquired by the project.

 - The borrowing institution will pay transportation and insurance charges on materials borrowed and will reimburse the project for any damage or loss of film that occurs while the film is in the subscriber’s custody.
 Materials may be borrowed in accordance with CRL's lending policies.

 - A member of the project shall pay an annual subscription fee.
 The fee shall become due and payable in full on July 1st of the subscription year.
 The subscription year shall run from July 1st of each year to June 30th of the following year.